choudhurysr/serverless-nodejs/README.md

 # Overview
 A Serverless Nodejs Project
 * Contains a set of Lamda Functions
+    * Helloworld Lmabda
-* Perform CRUD operations using DynamoDB
+    * Product Lamdas that perform CRUD operations on Products DynamoDB Table
-* Deploy as Rest API using AWS API Gateway
+* Deploy as Rest API using Serverless Framework on AWS API Gateway

 # What is Serverless?